blw-ofag-ufag/eCH-0261/README.md

 # eCH-0261

-This is the repository for technical artefacts related to eCH-0261 Agrardate - Betriebs- und Unternehmensstammdaten.
+This is the repository for technical artefacts related to eCH-0261 Agrardate -- Betriebs- und Unternehmensstammdaten.

 * XSDs
 * UML diagrams

-The live (most recent published, or in the case where not published, in consultation phase) document lives in the main branch.
+The live (most recently published, or in the case where not yet published,in the consultation phase) document lives in the main branch.